smt/fiji/README.md

 This an object for sessionStorage.
 The only difference for a localStorage object is that the `isLongTerm` property would have been set to true.

+Internally, cache objects are serialized with `JSON.stringify` prior to being saved to sessionStorage/localStorage, and de-serialized with `JSON.parse` immediately after retrieval.

 API
 ---